Trovon Reed

-Trovon Reed (born December 30, 1990) is a former American football cornerback.
-He played college football at Auburn.
+Trovon Reed (born December 30, 1990) is an American former professional football cornerback who is currently the cornerbacks coach for the USC Trojans.
+Reed spent time playing for several teams in the National Football League (NFL).
+He also played college football at Auburn.

-Early years
+Early life

 Reed attended Thibodaux High School in Thibodaux, Louisiana where he graduated in 2010.

 College career

 Coming out of high school, Reed committed to play football at Auburn University.
 Reed played games in five different years, spending the first four years at wide receiver and switched to cornerback for his senior season.
 Reed used a medical redshirt his freshman season due to a knee injury.
 Reed was eligible for a medical redshirt due to only playing in one game that season.
 Reed finished his career with 14 total tackles and 3 interceptions.
 Reed is a 2x SEC Champion (2010, 2013) and a 1x National Champion (2010).

 Professional career

 Seattle Seahawks

 On May 2, 2015, after going undrafted, Reed signed an undrafted free agent deal with the Seattle Seahawks.

 St. Louis Rams

 On August 4, 2015, Reed signed with the St. Louis Rams replacing Devon Wylie on the 90 man roster.
 On September 5, 2015 Reed was waived from the Rams roster as they trimmed their roster down to 53 players.
 The following day the Rams signed Reed to their practice squad.
 On September 15, 2015, Reed was released from the Rams' practice squad.